jhogan/core/README.md

             return accts

-The framework uses the database for persisting data and maintaining indexes for fast data retrival.
+The framework uses the database for persisting data and maintaining indexes for fast data retrieval.
 It doesn't use the database to store code such as in the case of stored procedures, views, UDF's, etc. Thus, the SQL that it uses to interact with the RDBMS is fairly simple and standard.
-It could probably be easily ported to another RDBMS if that were somehow deemed desireable, however MySQL currently seems like an excellent choice for the framework's needs.
+It could probably be easily ported to another RDBMS if that were somehow deemed desirable, however MySQL currently seems like an excellent choice for the framework's needs.

 The RDBMS is also expected to take care of its on scalability and